The road to Customer - Centric airline retailing

 - Airline Retailing - An industry vision for Offers and Orders, an IATA white paper

-- Charting the Future of Airline Retailing, an IATA / Boston Consulting Group paper
+- Charting the Future of Airline Retailing, an IATA / Boston Consulting Group (BCG) paper

 - A defining moment for dynamic pricing and offers a PhocusWire publication